Data protection (GDPR)

 The new General Data Protection Regulation legislation came into effect on Friday 25 May 2018.

 The new legislation

 On 25 May 2018, data protection law changed with the introduction of the European General Data Protection Regulation (GDPR).
 It is a significant change for all organisations that hold and process personal data.
 Voluntary and community organisations will need to overhaul their privacy and data policies in order to be compliant with the new and more stringent regulatory framework.

-Brexit will not affect the introduction of this legislation as the UK will still be a member of the European Union (EU) at the date of implementation, and the government plans to use the new Data Protection Bill to incorporate the GDPR into UK law through the Data Protection Act 2018.
+Brexit will not affect the introduction of this legislation as the UK was still a member of the European Union (EU) at the date of implementation, and the government incorporated GDPR into UK law through the Data Protection Act 2018.

 Impact of GDPR

 The GDPR affects voluntary and community organisations in one way or another.